Family & domestic violence leave

-If an employment contract or workplace policy provides less than the minimum entitlement in the applicable award, the award entitlement still applies.
+If an employment contract or workplace policy provides less than the minimum entitlement in the National Employment Standards (NES), the NES entitlement still applies.

 Example: Workplace policies about family and domestic violence leave

-An employee is covered by the Clerks Award and entitled to 5 days of unpaid leave each year under the Clerks Award.
+An employee is entitled to 5 days of unpaid leave each year under the NES.

 Their employer also has a family and domestic violence leave policy that gives employees an entitlement to 2 days of unpaid leave each year.

-The employee’s entitlement under the Clerks Award is more than their employer’s policy.
-That means they are entitled to the 5 days under the Clerks Award.
+The employee’s entitlement under the NES is more than their employer’s policy.
+That means they are entitled to the 5 days each year.

 What is family and domestic violence?

-Family and domestic violence means violent, threatening or other abusive behaviour by an employee’s family member that:
+Family and domestic violence means violent, threatening or other abusive behaviour by an employee’s close relative that: